hanwenzhang123/fullstack-note/02-note/README.md

 - Can child talks back to parent using props too?
 NO -> using callback

 #### super(props)
-- constructor(props) -> used to initialize an object's state in a class, called before it is mounted
+- constructor(props) -> initialize an object's state in a class, called before it is mounted
-- super(props) -> calling the parent class constructor() of React.Component as a reference
+- super(props) -> call the parent class constructor() of React.Component as a reference

 #### Lifting State Up
 - For sub-components to talk to each other through parents